nubsuki/iloveffmpeg/README.md

   - ✅ HTTPS with a domain
   - ✅ `localhost` access
   - ❌ IP addresses over HTTP (automatically falls back to single-threaded mode)
+- Due to FFmpeg.wasm memory limitations when handling large files in the browser it may fail.

 ## Known Issues